If You Walk Before You Crawl, You Crawl Before You Die

 If You Walk Before You Crawl, You Crawl Before You Die is the third full-length album release by American sludge band Rwake.
-It was released on July 10, 2004 through At a Loss Records.
+It was released on July 10, 2004, through At a Loss Records.
 This album marks the debut of Kiffin on guitars, replacing Chuck Schaaf, who left to form Deadbird.

+Reception

+AllMusic noted, "With their inventive and unpredictable 2004 album, If You Walk Before You Crawl, You Crawl Before You Die, Arkansas natives Rwake do a fair job of putting their oft-overlooked state on the heavy metal map."

+Stereogum remarked about the album, stating it "finds the band venturing even further off the beaten path.
+Its songs feel diseased, somehow — mired in darkness and choked out by briar thorns and hissing ambient noise."